Jayalakshmi-Arumugam/Jaya_Projects/README.md

 # Jaya_Projects
-This project for understanding branches
+This project for understanding branches and commit operations